aloxlamm/forgejo-release-notes/README.md

           echo '${{ steps.test-action.outputs.json }}'

 ```
-> NOTE: when runnign the action on forgejo you need to use the full qualified url for the action: `https://github.com/aloxlamm/forgejo-release-notes@v1
+> **NOTE**: when runnign the action on forgejo you need to use the full qualified url for the action: `https://github.com/aloxlamm/forgejo-release-notes@v1

 ## Inputs